How Long Does It Take To Get A Tattoo?

 Tattoo artists can put some very detailed work into a tattoo, but it will take time.

 Drawing a simple, cartoony image can be done quickly, with a few well-placed flourishes speeding things along.
-But that’s not the case with an intricate image.
-And it’s not just because all those small details require the tattoo artist to apply more ink; it’s because they involve small, precise movements that can’t be rushed.
+Nevertheless, that’s not the case with an intricate image and it’s not just because all those small details require the tattoo artist to apply more ink; it’s because they involve small, precise movements that can’t be rushed.

 Tattoo sessions can last anywhere from an hour to an entire workday.
 Many tattoo artists will bring their customers in for four- or five-hour sessions, but some will even power through and tattoo you for seven or eight hours at a time.